-Limitation on redemption rights of shareholders holding more than 15% of the shares sold in this offering if we hold a shareholder vote Many blank check companies provide no restrictions on the ability of shareholders to redeem shares based on the number of shares held by such shareholders in connection with an initial business combination.
+Many blank check companies provide no restrictions on the ability of shareholders to redeem shares based on the number of shares held by such shareholders in connection with an initial business combination.

-However, we would not restrict our shareholders' ability to vote all of their shares (including Excess Shares) for or against our initial business combination.
+Excess Shares) for or against our initial business combination.